longturn/freeciv21/docs/Modding/Tilesets/Tutorial/01_intro.rst

 them will contain a file called ``amplio2.tilespec``.

 .. note::
-  On Windows, the file explorer doesn't show the complete name of files by default.
+  On Windows, the file explorer may not show the complete name of files by default.
 Because of this, ``amplio2.tilespec`` might appear as a file called ``amplio2`` with the description saying "TILESPEC file".
 This can be changed in Windows Explorer by checking :menuselection:`View --> Show/hide --> File name extensions`.
 In the rest of this